julianeon/useful-bash-scripts/README.md

 ## vimlast.sh

 This script opens the last modified file in vim.
-Useful if you use vim as your normal editor.
+Useful if you use vim as your regular editor.

 Run it like this: